 $465 per person for private attorneys and staff

 The course starts on October 10, with access to the e-learning course website and Week One assignment.
-Once you receive your user name and password, you may participate in a variety of activities for self-directed learning, including reading assignments, exercises, and quizzes.
+Once you receive your user name and password, you may participate in a variety of activities for self-directed learning, including reading assignments and exercises.
 The course will be interactive, with opportunities for online discussion among students, and between the students and the instructors.
 The course also includes five live webinars conducted on consecutive Wednesdays at 2:00 p.m.
 Eastern starting on Thursday October 5th.
 Each webinar is recorded and posted on the course website after the webinar is conducted.
 Although we encourage participants to attend the live webinars each week, you will be able to listen to a recording of any webinar you are unable to attend whenever you choose to do so.

 The instructors for this course are CLINIC attorneys Reena Arya, Michelle Mendez and Rebecca Scholtz.
 For questions about this course, please contact Reena Arya at firstname.lastname@example.org

 Training Level: Introductory.
 This is an introduction to asylum law for practitioners who already have some exposure to immigration law fundamentals.

 Course Completion Requirements: Course participants will receive a course completion certificate if they (a) attend or listen to recordings of the weekly course webinar, and (b) complete the required course activity for the week.
 You have up to two weeks after the last live webinar in the course to meet these requirements.